wacncontent/CustomizeTool/output/articles/automation/automation-edit-textual-runbook.md

 To work with [Graphical Runbooks](automation-runbook-types#graphical-runbooks), see [Graphical authoring in Azure Automation](automation-graphical-authoring-intro).

-## To edit a runbook with the Azure preview portal
+## To edit a runbook with the Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->

 Use the following procedure to open a runbook for editing in the textual editor.